 HEAL Volume 1

-HEAL: Humanism Evolving through Arts and Literature Volume 1, is designed to be a source of inspiration for all who read it.
+HEAL: Humanism Evolving through Arts and Literature Volume is designed to be a source of inspiration for all.
 It is a collection of artistic works of the students and faculty of the Florida State University College of Medicine.
 It is easy to read and easy to return to.
 It aspires to be the book that students and faculty reach for when life becomes difficult.
 All who read this book could be inspired to create, to get in touch with their hearts, and to remember the noble, selfless reasons that we chose medicine.

 Enjoy HEAL, Volume 1!